AndreasJ93/AndreasJ93.github.io/_posts/2024-08-30-Last Day in Skövde.md

 ---

 # Theses
+During my time at the University of Skövde, I supervised and examined quite a few theses.
+Over the years, I have met many different kind of students and works.
+I have learned a lot from both supervising and examining these works – and even if I might have a higher standard than expected at times, I believe that most students have enjoyed the time as well.
+There's something special of seeing the student's academic prowess bloom like you do as a supervisor and examinator, how you must follow their thought process on the paper, and can guide them towards clarity and brewity with their texts.
+At times, I have been harsh with my comments or feedback – but at the end of the day, all I want is for my students to finish their studies having learnt what they need to learn.

-During my time at the University of Skövde, I supervised and examined quite a few theses (see [here](/teaching/Theses_HiS/) for a list).
+For a list of all theses I supervised and examined during my time at the University of Skövde, [see this page](/teaching/Theses_HiS).

 ---